Consent (criminal law): Consent obtained by deception

 In R v Richardson [1998] 2 Cr App R 200, the patient believed that she was receiving dental treatment which otherwise would have given rise to an assault occasioning actual bodily harm, from a dentist who had in fact been struck off the register.
 The Court held that the identity of the defendant was not a feature which, in that case, precluded the giving of consent by the patient.
 In R v Navid Tabassum (May, 2000).
 The three complainant women agreed to the appellant showing them how to examine their own breasts.
 That involved the appellant, himself, feeling the breasts of two of the women and using a stethoscope beneath the bra of the third woman.
 Each of the three women said that they had only consented because they thought the appellant had either medical qualifications or relevant training.
 He had neither.
 There was no evidence of any sexual motive.
-He was convicted on the basis that the complainants had only consented to acts medical in nature and not to indecent behaviour, that is, there was consent to the nature of the act but not its quality.
+He was convicted on the basis that the complainants had only consented to acts medical in nature and not to indecent behavior, that is, there was consent to the nature of the act but not its quality.

 In R v Cort [2003] 3 WLR 1300, a case of kidnapping, the complainants had consented to taking a ride in a car, but not to being kidnapped.
 They wanted transport, not kidnapping.
 Kidnapping may be established by carrying away by fraud.
 "It is difficult to see how one could ever consent to that once fraud was indeed established.
 The 'nature' of the act here is therefore taking the complainant away by fraud.
 The complainant did not consent to that event.
-All that she consented to was a ride in the car, which in itself is irrelevant to the offence and a different thing from that with which Mr Cort is charged".
+All that she consented to was a ride in the car, which in itself is irrelevant to the offense and a different thing from that with which Mr Cort is charged".

 A paper on the website The Student Lawyer examined the basis for fraud as grounds for negating consent, in the context of the decision not to charge officers involved in the UK undercover policing relationships scandal.
 It concluded that the issues which might arise if this was a legal basis to negate consent, could be far wider than might be first appreciated.
 Examples given by the author included: